jitapichab/apache-nifi-kafka/README.md

 # **Apache-Nifi-Kafka**

-This project is a example that show how it's possible  connect apache nifi with kafka for consume from Kafka and produce to Kafka.
-For this example I used a Covid api.
+This project is an example that shows how it's possible to connect Apache Nifi with Kafka to consume messages from Kafka and produce messages to Kafka.
+A COVID-19 API was used for this example.

 ## **Architecture of the project**